dgwhited/guardduty-runbooks/runbooks/execution-kubernetes-execinkubesystempod.md

 **Remediation recommendations:**

 If the execution of this command is unexpected, the credentials of the user identity used to execute the command may be compromised.
 Revoke access of the user and reverse any changes made by an adversary to your cluster.
-See [Remediating EKS Audit Log Monitoring findings](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty-remediate-kubernetes.html) for guidance.
+For more information, see [Remediating EKS Audit Log Monitoring findings](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty-remediate-kubernetes.html).